 Time limitations

-Texas Business and Commercial Code section 15.50 (a) requires that non-compete agreements must have a clearly defined limitation of time which is reasonable.
+Texas Business and Commercial Code section 15.50 (a) requires that non-compete agreements must have a clearly defined limit of time which is reasonable.

 Geographical limitations